telerik/ajax-docs/controls/rating/how-to/modify-the-tooltip-text-of-radrating-items.md

 ---
 title: Modify the Tooltip Text of RadRating Items
-page_title: Modify the Tooltip Text of RadRating Items | UI for ASP.NET AJAX Documentation
+page_title: Modify the Tooltip Text of RadRating Items | RadRating for ASP.NET AJAX Documentation
 description: Modify the Tooltip Text of RadRating Items
 slug: rating/how-to/modify-the-tooltip-text-of-radrating-items
 tags: modify,the,tooltip,text,of,radrating,items